+If the charging current, charging voltage, or charging time is exceeded, the 12 V battery will be destroyed.
 If the 12-V battery is depleted by repeated starting, the 12-V battery must be charged immediately.

 If the 12-V battery is left in a discharged state for an extended period, it will become deeply discharged and suffer a loss of capacity, destroying the battery.